FrancisBanville/ms_interpreting_probabilities/README.md

 $$\int_\Omega\int_A\int_t P(L_{i \rightarrow j} | A, t, \Omega) dt dA d\Omega
 \leq P(M_{i \rightarrow j}).$$ {#eq:all}

-Estimating more precisely the probability $p$ that two taxa interact locally if they can potentially interact allows for improved predictions of local webs from a probabilistic metaweb.
+Estimating more precisely the probability $P(L|M)$ that two taxa interact locally if they can potentially interact allows for improved predictions of local webs from a probabilistic metaweb.
 This task is challenging due to the variability of this probability across space and time, as well as its variability across pairwise interactions within a network.
-Using simple models of $p$, as demonstrated in our case studies, represents an initial step toward the overarching objective of reconstructing local webs from metawebs.
+Using simple models of $P(L|M)$, as demonstrated in our case studies, represents an initial step toward the overarching objective of reconstructing local webs from metawebs.

 # Conclusion